Panasonic G9 vs Nikon D80

 Review summary: Panasonic G9 vs Nikon D80

 So what is the bottom line?
 Which of the two cameras – the Panasonic G9 or the Nikon D80 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DC-G9: